James Brown (offensive tackle)

-James Lamont Brown (born January 3, 1970 in Philadelphia, Pennsylvania) is a former American football offensive tackle in the National Football League for the New York Jets, Miami Dolphins, and Cleveland Browns.
-He was drafted by the Dallas Cowboys in the third round of the 1992 NFL Draft.
+James Lamont Brown (born January 3, 1970) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the New York Jets, Miami Dolphins, and Cleveland Browns.
+He was selected by the Dallas Cowboys in the third round of the 1992 NFL draft.
 He played college football at Virginia State University.

-Early years
+Early life

 Brown attended Jules E. Mastbaum Area Vocational Technical School, where he played as a two-way tackle.
 He also practiced the shot put.

 He accepted a football scholarship from Virginia State University.
 As a redshirt freshman, he was named the starter at tight end.
 He would become a three-year starter at left tackle and did not surrender a sack as a senior.

 Professional career

 Dallas Cowboys

-Brown was selected by the Dallas Cowboys in the third round (82nd overall) of the 1992 NFL Draft, after a great showing at the NFL Scouting Combine.
+Brown was selected by the Dallas Cowboys in the third round (82nd overall) of the 1992 NFL draft, after a great showing at the NFL Scouting Combine.
 He was released from the team before the season started.